Reform the MACC and strengthen anti-corruption efforts

 20 April 2019 – The new act under the Malaysian Anti-Corruption Commission (MACC), which requires politicians and senior government officials Grade Jusa C and above, to declare their assets, is expected to be implemented before the end of this year.
 The new act is currently being drafted and will be presented to the Cabinet and hope to be realised by year end.
 MACC Deputy Chief Commissioner (Prevention) Datuk Shamsun Baharin Mohd Jamil

-8 Oct 2018 – A new law warranting a mandatory declaration of assets by elected representatives is in the works.
+8 October 2018 – A new law warranting a mandatory declaration of assets by elected representatives is in the works.
 The new law, when adopted, would be expanded to include opposition members of parliament and state assemblymen.
-MACC is completing the bill’s final draft, which is expected to be concluded by year end.
+MACC is completing the bill’s final draft, which is expected to be concluded by year-end.

 Involve in relevant international platforms, including Open Government Partnership.